Anaestheasier's CRQ Top Tips

 And that's where this post comes in.

-There isn't a substitute for doing the work, but good technique can stop you losing marks that you deserve for having dedicated yourself to studying.
+There is no substitute for actually doing the work, but good technique can help stop you haemorrhaging marks that you deserve for having dedicated yourself to studying for the last few months.

-Here are all of our best tips and tricks for playing the game, and mopping up those extra marks that might just tip you over the pass mark.
+Here are all of our best tips and tricks for playing the game, and mopping up those extra marks that might just tip you over the pass threshold.

 Best of luck!